multicore-locks/litl/README.md

 - [EVR] Tudor David, Rachid Guerraoui, and Vasileios Trigonakis.
 2013.
 Everything you always wanted to know about synchronization but were afraid to ask.
 In Proceedings of the Twenty-Fourth ACM Symposium on Operating Systems Principles (SOSP '13).
 - [HMC] Milind Chabbi, Michael Fagan, and John Mellor-Crummey.
 2015.
 High performance locks for multi-level NUMA systems.
 In Proceedings of the 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP 2015).
 - [HYS] Milind Chabbi and John Mellor-Crummey.
 2016.
 Contention-conscious, locality-preserving locks.
 In Proceedings of the 21st ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP '16).
 - [LOC] Hugo Guiroux, Renaud Lachaize, and Vivien Quéma.
 2016.
-Multicore Locks: the Case is Not Closed Yet. *To appear* (USENIX ATC'16).
+Multicore Locks: the Case is Not Closed Yet (USENIX ATC'16).
 - [MAL] Dave Dice.
 2015.
 Malthusian Locks.
 In CoRR (arXiv).
+- [MUT] Babak Falsafi, Rachid Guerraoui, Javier Picorel, and Vasileios Trigonakis.
+302+.
+Unlocking Energy (USENIX ATC'16).
 - [MCS] John M. Mellor-Crummey and Michael L. Scott.
 1991.
 Algorithms for scalable synchronization on shared-memory multiprocessors.
 ACM Trans.
 Comput.
 Syst.
 9, 1 (February 1991).
 - [PAR] David Dice.
 2011.
 Brief announcement: a partitioned ticket lock.
 In Proceedings of the twenty-third annual ACM symposium on Parallelism in algorithms and architectures (SPAA '11)
 - [PRE] Bijun He, William N. Scherer, and Michael L. Scott.
 2005.
 Preemption adaptivity in time-published queue-based spin locks.
 In Proceedings of the 12th international conference on High Performance Computing (HiPC'05)